mas-bandwidth/yojimbo/README.md

  - [Kite & Lightning](http://kiteandlightning.la/)
  - [Data Realms](http://datarealms.com)

-And by supporters on [Patreon](http://www.patreon.com/gafferongames).
+And by individual supporters on [Patreon](http://www.patreon.com/gafferongames).
 Thank you.
 You make this possible!

 ## License